theandrewbailey/gram/README.md

 # Gram Blog Engine

 This is a personal (as in, one author) lightweight blog system.
 It powers [theandrewbailey.com](https://theandrewbailey.com/).
-It runs on [Java](https://openjdk.org/), [Payara](https://www.payara.fish/), [Postgres](https://www.postgresql.org/), and Linux [(Debian)](https://www.debian.org/), and written and built with Netbeans.
-(It should run on other Linux distros and Jakarta EE servers without much difficulty (untested), and other databases with a bit of effort.
-Pull requests for such compatibility welcome!)

 ## Features

-* Write blog posts in markdown, and preview the page before posting.
-(A markdown dingus is also available.)
-The first paragraph and image (if applicable) are pulled into a link and summary shown on the homepage.
-[This uses commonmark-java (with all first-party modules enabled) for Markdown functionality.](https://github.com/commonmark/commonmark-java)
-* This code serves RSS feeds.
-Feeds are served for all articles, articles by category, all comments, and per-article comments.
+* [This code serves RSS feeds.](https://www.rssboard.org/rss-specification) Feeds are served for all articles, articles by category, all comments, and per-article comments.
 RSS feeds are also used to backup and restore articles and comments.
 * Export the entire site as a zip, which can be imported to restore it.
 	* This code also has a static site generator, which exports a zip of the site without comment, search, and administrative functionality.
 The files inside can be hosted anywhere you'd like.
+* [Write blog posts in markdown](https://github.github.com/gfm/), and preview the page before posting.
+(A markdown dingus is also available.)
+The first paragraph and image (if applicable) are pulled into a link and summary shown on the homepage.
+[This uses commonmark-java (with all first-party modules enabled) for Markdown functionality.](https://github.com/commonmark/commonmark-java)
 * Host multiple blogs from one server.
 Additional blogs must use a unique hostname.
 * [This uses Postgres' full text search functionality.](https://www.postgresql.org/docs/current/textsearch.html) [The search box features custom spellcheck and autocomplete.](https://www.postgresql.org/docs/current/pgtrgm.html)
 	* On a blog post page, its title is searched (can be overridden), and those results are shown at the end of the article as a 'you might also like' feature.
 The links are presented similarly to the homepage.